Key takeaways

 NASDAQ predicts that, globally, the biometric card market will grow from $370 million in 2024 to $18.4 billion by 2029; that’s a compound annual growth rate of more than 117%.
 So as soon as your POS provider rolls out biometric-enabled POS terminals, get one.

-his technology operates similarly to a POS terminal, though with Just Walk Out, the terminal is remote and based on biometric data.
-Just Walk Out is currently used in several sports stadiums.
-As consumers become more familiar with this technology, they will expect to see it in even smaller businesses.
+This technology operates similarly to a POS terminal, though with Just Walk Out, the terminal is remote and based on biometric data.
+Just Walk Out is currently used in several sports stadiums and grab-and-go marts.
+Just this October, CNBC reports that Amazon already has deals in place with over 200 stores around the country.